 Prior to coming to Penn, I completed a master's degree in Museum Anthropology at Columbia University.
-I have worked as a docent at the Museum of Mathematics in New York, and currently work as a docent at the Mütter Museum in Philadelphia.
+I have worked as a docent at the Museum of Mathematics in New York and the Mütter Museum in Philadelphia.
 I served as a Peace Corps volunteer in the Republic of Macedonia from 2008 until 2010.
-In addition to the endurance sport of doctoral study, I also enjoy long course triathlon.

 I will be in Amsterdam on a Fulbright Award in 2018-2019 working with Dr. Manon Parry at the University of Amsterdam and Dr. Laurens de Rooy at Museum Vrolik.
-I will also be a Junior Fellow at the Descartes Center (Universiteit Utrecht) in early 2019.
+In early 2019, I will be a Junior Research Fellow at the Descartes Center (Universiteit Utrecht).

-museum studies; embryology; material culture; biology; history of the life sciences; semiotics; medical collecting; disability studies; teratology; anatomy; public history; history of race; taxonomy; posthumanism
+museum studies; embryology; midwifery; material culture; biology; life sciences; medical collecting; disability studies; teratology; anatomy; public history; taxonomy; posthumanism